Frequently Asked Questions

 Do I need to buy my own food?

 No. Art Omi provides all meals.
 Residents do not need to buy your own food unless there is something unusual required.
-After a residents are selected, they are provided the the opportunity to inform Art Omi staff of any dietary restrictions so that accommodations will be arranged.
+Once selected, a resident is provided the the opportunity to inform Art Omi staff of dietary restrictions so that proper arrangements are made.
 All dinners are prepared by a talented local chef, and consumed as a group.
 Depending on the structure specific to the program, breakfast and lunch is either catered, or prepared independently from a stocked, fully-equipped shared kitchen.

 How do I get around campus?